gavinlyonsrepo/raspberrypi_tempmon/README.md

 [matplotlib help](https://matplotlib.org/)
 The graph modules requires python module *matplotlib* to draw graphs, This is for -g and -ST options.
-Should be Installed by rpi_tempmon setup.py during installation.
+Installed by rpi_tempmon setup.py during installation in theory, if this fails install with pip.

 5. psutil  - Version (2.1.1) -  Library for retrieving info on PC.
 [psutil](https://psutil.readthedocs.io/en/latest/)